On-call support that deepens engagement

 Project story by Brandy Steffen

-Here are some examples of how we’ve been helping local agencies.
+Here are some examples of ways we’ve been helping teams to lean in.

 Cully Transit Terminus Facilitation

-TriMet was considering where to terminate the newest FX line along 82nd Avenue.
+TriMet was considering the terminus location for the newest FX line along 82nd Avenue.
 They came to the process with curiosity, to understand what the community wanted and what would work best for them.
-JLA was asked to lead a small committee of community organization representatives and community members through conversations that weighed the different impacts of a new terminus in the neighborhood.
+JLA was asked to lead a committee of organization representatives and community members through conversations that weighed the different impacts of a new terminus in the neighborhood.
 The group was able to raise concerns and hopes for the future of the area, which influenced the design of the bus route and terminus.

-JLA worked on this project in collaboration with TriMet.
+JLA worked on this project in collaboration with TriMet, Nelson Nygaard, and community organizations who participated on the committee.

 Focused Engagement for Transit Lanes